amyjko/critically-conscious-computing/chapters/computers.md

 * Engaging students in critically comprehending computers is not only about helping them understand what makes something a computer, but also why we’ve created them and what we do with them when we’re done with them.
 =

-# Relevant CSTA Learning Standards
-Students will be able to:
-,Standard, Original Standard, Revised Standard ,2-CS-02, Design projects that combine hardware and software components to collect and exchange data., Design and critique projects that combine hardware and software to collect and process data.
-,3B-CS-02, Illustrate ways computing systems implement logic\, input\, and output through hardware components.,Illustrate ways that values shape the how computing systems implement logic\, input\, and output through hardware components.
-,3B-IC-27, Predict how computational innovations that have revolutionized aspects of our culture might evolve., predict how computational innovations will shape culture in positive and negative ways.

-# Relevant Teaching Tolerance Social Justice Standards
-Students will:

-,Standard, Original Standard, Critically Conscious Revision ,12, Recognize unfairness on the individual level (e.g.\, biased speech) and injustice at the institutional or systemic level (e.g.\, discrimination)., Recognize unfairness on the individual level (e.g.\, software developers having bias against particular groups) and injustice at the institutional or systemic level (e.g.\, data and algorithms perpetuating injustice at scale).

 As we discussed in [Chapter 1|history], before the digital computer, the meaning of the word “computer” was simply “a person who computes.”
 And to compute, in essence, meant to calculate.
 From the earliest use of mathematics in human civilization, all the way until the mid-20th century, “human” computing was the only way we had to compute, and “human computers” were an essential part of using data to make decisions.

 For example, in 1870, the United States "Signal Corps"<raines96> envisioned a mathematical model for tracking weather patterns.
 The model was complex, however, requiring a sophisticated knowledge of mathematics, and an attention to detail to compute.
 The Signal Corps used a small computing staff that processed data that had to be collected quickly; the people on this team worked in intensive 2-hour shifts to compute the model’s predictions.
 These large teams of women, often paid 25 cents an hour to compute, formed professional societies, unions, and were the workforce that computed missile trajectories in World War I, and flight trajectories for the first NASA numan orbit around Earth.
 The human role as computer, however, was not lost to history; most K-12 mathematics education continues to frame children as computers in teaching arithmetic.
 Our children, just as the women of the 19th and 20th centuries, are educated as computers, learning to manually add, subtract, multiply, and divide, often without any realization that the computers at home and in their pockets are doing the exact same work.
 The only difference—and the critical difference—is that computing technology does it faster, without error, and never gets bored or frustrated.